Showcasing the great work taking place within Queen's buildings

 The Lanyon Building, which opened in 1849 and is named after its architect Sir Charles Lanyon, is the centrepiece of the estate.

-Elms Village is a purpose-built village-style student accommodation complex aimed primarily at first year undergraduate students.
+Elms BT9 is a purpose-built village-style student accommodation complex aimed primarily at first year undergraduate students.

 The McClay Library’s construction was the most significant building project at Queen's since the construction of the iconic Lanyon building in 1849.